Dani-97/about-me/README.md

 - I have worked with the self-supervised paradigm of Context Encoding.

 - A great part of my works are aimed to adapt image generation algorithms in the field of medical imaging.
-Particularly, I used different types of GANs and latent diffusion models.
+Particularly, I used different types of GANs for image translation (CycleGAN and Contrastive Unpaired Translation) and latent diffusion models (Stable Diffusion).

 Now, I provide an individual and summarized description of each paper that I have published.